Source (game engine): Modularity and notable updates

 Source was created to evolve incrementally with new technology, as opposed to the backward compatibility-breaking "version jumps" of its competitors.
 Different systems within Source are represented by separate modules which can be updated independently.
 With Steam, Valve can distribute these updates automatically among its many users.
 In practice, however, there have been occasional breaks in this chain of compatibility.
 The release of Half-Life 2: Episode One and The Orange Box both introduced new versions of the engine that could not be used to run older games or mods without the developers performing upgrades to code and, in some cases, content.
 Both cases required markedly less work to update its version than competing engines.

 Source 2006

 A screenshot of Half-Life 2: Episode One.
 The high-dynamic-range rendering and Phong shading effects are evident.

 The Source 2006 branch was the term used for Valve's games using technology that culminated with the release of Half-Life 2: Episode One.
 HDR rendering and color correction were first implemented in 2005 using Day of Defeat: Source, which required the engine's shaders to be rewritten.
 The former, along with developer commentary tracks, were showcased in Half-Life 2: Lost Coast.
 Episode One introduced Phong shading and other smaller features.
-Image-based rendering technology had been in development for Half-Life 2, but was cut from the engine before its release.
-It was mentioned again by Gabe Newell in 2006 as a piece of technology he would like to add to Source to implement support for much larger scenes that are impossible with strictly polygonal objects.
+Image-based rendering technology had been in development for Half-Life 2, but was cut from the engine before its release and mentioned again by Gabe Newell in 2006 as a piece of technology he would like to add to Source to implement support for much larger scenes that are impossible with strictly polygonal objects.